 It is your responsibility to follow these requirements and stick to this timeline.
 In order to maintain satisfactory progress in the doctoral program, a student must meet all program requirements in the outlined time frame.
 A student that is not making satisfactory progress will be placed on academic probation, and may not receive employment or fellowship.
-The Associate Dean for Graduate Studies will request that a student that is not making satisfactory progress.
+The Associate Dean for Graduate Studies will request that a student that is not making satisfactory progress for more than one quarter be dismissed from the doctoral program.